 ACFM – Alternating Current Field Measurement

-For 30 years, alternating current field measurement (ACFM®) electromagnetic inspection technology has been the method of choice for detecting and sizing subsea surface-breaking cracks.
-Recognized and approved by many certification bodies, including DNV, ABS and Lloyds, the technique has been used successfully to supersede traditional non-computerized and more user-dependent methods, such as magnetic particle inspection (MPI).
+For 30 years, ACFM electromagnetic inspection technology has been the method of choice for detecting and sizing subsea surface-breaking cracks.
+Recognised and approved by many certification bodies, including DNV, ABS and Lloyds, the technique has been used successfully to supersede traditional non-computerised and more user-dependent methods, such as magnetic particle inspection (MPI).
 As today’s industry is looking to scale the use of auditable NDT methods to all their assets, faster, more flexible, remotely deployed inspections and better reporting capabilities are required.

-- No on-site calibration – sizing is based on a mathematical solution of the field-crack interaction
+- No on-site calibration – sizing is based on a mathematical solution of the field crack indication.

-- Large inducer-surface height compared with sensors-surface height
+- Large inducer surface height compared with sensor surface height.

 Non-Destructive Testing of Hull Welds, February 2014.
 Section 6, ACFM Technique.